nextbreakpoint/kubernetes-playground/README.md

 # kubernetes-playground

-This repository contains the scripts for creating a standalone Kubernetes cluster with one master node and three worker nodes using Vagrant and Ansible.
+This repository contains the scripts for creating a standalone Kubernetes cluster with one master node and multiple worker nodes.
+The cluster is not meant to be used for production, but to test distributed applications which require multiple nodes.
+The cluster is provisioned using Vagrant, VirtualBox, and Ansible.

 ## Requirements